• Home

 Explanation:

-: Specifies the network interface to capture from (e.g., eth0, wlan0, etc.).-b filesize:100
+• -i <interface>: Specifies the network interface to capture from (e.g., eth0, wlan0, etc.).

-: Each capture file will be 100 MB in size.-b files:10
+• -b filesize:100: Each capture file will be 100 MB in size.

-: Save the captured packets tocapture.pcap
+• -w capture.pcap: Save the captured packets to capture.pcap.

-To stop the capture manually, press Ctrl + C
+To stop the capture manually, press Ctrl + C.

 Step 2: Analyze Captured Data

-to focus on specific traffic (e.g., HTTP). - Look for abnormal patterns like repeated SYN-RST sequences, which can indicate a network scanning attempt.
+• Look for abnormal patterns like repeated SYN-RST sequences, which can indicate a network scanning attempt.

 Step 3: Automate Capture for Troubleshooting